AhmetKoca32/PersonalWebsite-CV-/README.md

 ## Overview

-This is my personal website and CV, designed to showcase my skills, experiences, and projects.
-The website serves as a digital resume, providing potential employers and collaborators with a comprehensive view of my professional background and abilities.
+Welcome to my personal website and CV, a digital space designed to showcase my skills, experiences, and projects.
+This website serves as an online resume, offering potential employers and collaborators a comprehensive view of my professional background and abilities.

 ## Features

-- **Responsive Design:** The portfolio is fully responsive, ensuring it looks great on all devices, from desktops to mobile phones.
+- **Responsive Design**
+  Optimized for all devices, ensuring a seamless experience on desktops, tablets, and mobile phones.

+- **Skills Section**
-- **Skills Section:** Displays my key skills with proficiency indicators.
+  Highlights my key skills with proficiency indicators.

+- **Experience Section**
-- **Experience Section:** Lists my professional experiences in a timeline format, providing a clear view of my career progression.
+  Displays my professional experiences in a timeline format for easy visualization of my career progression.

+- **Contact Form**
-- **Contact Form:** Allows visitors to reach out directly through the website, making it easy for potential employers to connect.
+  Enables direct communication, making it easy for potential employers and collaborators to reach out.

+- **Map Integration**
-- **Map Integration:** Displays my current location using Google Maps, adding a personal touch.
+  Features a Google Maps integration showing my current location for a more personal connection.

 ## Technologies Used

-- HTML
+- **HTML**
-- CSS
+- **CSS**
-- JavaScript
+- **JavaScript**
-- Bootstrap (for styling and layout)
+- **Bootstrap** (for styling and layout)
-- PHP (for the contact form functionality)
+- **PHP** (for contact form functionality)

 ## Installation